Judge suggests warning label as part of $2 bln plan to limit Roundup claims | Law-Order

 Judge suggests warning label as part of $2 bln plan to limit Roundup claims

 Critics of the settlement say the proposal would unfairly limit consumers' legal rights.
-Chhabria said the biggest risk facing Roundup users who opt out was a ruling by the U.S. Supreme Court adopting Bayer's view that a federal pesticide law barred lawsuits that the company failed to warn users about glyphosate.
+Chhabria said the biggest risk facing Roundup users who opt out was a U.S. Supreme Court ruling adopting Bayer's view that a federal pesticide law barred lawsuits alleging the company failed to warn users about glyphosate.

 Bayer has said the law has been misapplied in the three cases that went to trial, each of which resulted in tens of millions of dollars for plaintiffs.
 One of those trials, a $25 million federal jury verdict against Bayer, was upheld by an appeals court on Friday.

-Bayer said it will ask the U.S. Supreme Court to review the case.
+Bayer said it would ask the U.S. Supreme Court to review the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)